MiraGeoscience/octree-creation-app/docs/source/methodology.rst

     .. math::
         [1^{st}, 2^{nd}, 3^{rd}, ...]

-- [Optional] **Define as horizon**:
+- [Optional] **Define as layers**:
-    If checked, the object will be used to define a horizon.
-The vertices of the object are used to first create a Delaunay surface, which is then used to refine the mesh as layers of cells below the surface.
+    If checked, the object is used as an horizon with the `refine_tree_from_surface <refine_surface>`_ method.
-    Uses the `refine_tree_from_surface <refine_surface>`_ method.
+    The vertices of the object are converted to a Delaunay surface, which is then used to refine the mesh as layers of cells below the surface.

     - **Maximum distance**:
         Maximum distance from the object's node to allow refinement.